Transipedia/meta-bam/README.md

 This bash script produces a "meta-bam" file by :
 - sampling list of reads randomly selected in a group of paired-end fastq(gz) file.
-- aligning those reads to a reference genome using STAR aligner.
+- aligning those reads to a reference genome using the STAR aligner.

 ## Dependencies